 With empirical probbase matching Tariff 2.0:

 Finally, we assessed how the algorithm performed with training data of a different format than the standard inputs.
 For this assessment, the PHMRC database was mapped to the set of symptoms used by the Tariff 2.0 algorithm.
 [7] Data were mapped to 171 adult symptoms, 86 child symptoms, and 110 neonate symptoms.
 For each of the 500 test-train splits, we used the train split to calculate the empirical probability of a Tariff 2.0 symptom being endorsed conditional on the original PHMRC gold standard cause.
-We then used this empirical probabilty matrix in the InSilicoVA algorithm to predict causes of death.
+We then used this empirical probability matrix in the InSilicoVA algorithm to predict causes of death.
 As before, we predicted for data in the test split after it had been resampled to a Dirichlet cause distribution.
 Of the three assessments, this configuration should be the most favorable towards InSilicoVA since it avoids any possible discrepancies between definitions of the PHMRC causes and the default causes, and provides more symptom predictors for the algorithm to use.

-The InSilicoVA R package provides 10 hyperparameters which allow users to tune the estimation procedure.
+The InSilicoVA R package provides 10 hyperparameters, which allow users to tune the estimation procedure.
 Except where specifically mentioned, we used the default value provided by the InSilicoVA packages.
 The validity of the results depends on the Monte Carlo experiment successfully converging to a stable result.
 We repeated each experiment using three times the default number of simulations and assessed the number of splits that converged and any differences in the results.
 Convergence was assessed using the Heidelberger and Welch test included with the R package.
 We used the extract.prob function provided by the InSilicoVA package in all training exercises.

 Results